ParksProjets/C-Preprocessor/README.md

 ```c
 #error This is an error
 ```
-Stop the compiler and log the message given after the command.
+Stop the compiler and log the message given after the directive.